Kenny Rogers (baseball): 2006 postseason

-On October 6, 2006, Rogers won his first postseason game, pitching 72/3 scoreless innings with 8 strikeouts in a 6–0 Tigers victory against the Yankees in Game 3 of the American League Division Series.
+On October 6, 2006, Rogers earned his first postseason win, pitching 72/3 scoreless innings with 8 strikeouts in a 6–0 Tigers victory against the Yankees in Game 3 of the American League Division Series.
 At 41 years and 330 days old, he became the oldest starting pitcher to earn his first career postseason win.

 A week later on October 13, Rogers retired 9 batters in a row, in Game 3 of the American League Championship Series against the Oakland Athletics, allowing only 2 hits and 2 walks in 71/3 scoreless innings, while striking out 6 and pacing the Tigers to a 3–0 victory, leaving the Tigers 1 win away from their first World Series appearance since 1984.

 Rogers started Game 2 of the 2006 World Series on October 22, 2006.
 "We wanted Kenny to pitch 2 games at home," Leyland said.
 He left the game with the Tigers in the lead 3–0, pitching 8 shutout innings, retiring 10 straight batters, striking out 5, allowing only 2 hits and 3 walks, making him the oldest starting pitcher to win a World Series game, and 1 of only 2 pitchers over the age of 40 to do so (Curt Schilling would become the second in 2007).

 During the first inning, Fox cameras caught a smudge on Rogers' pitching hand.
 Rogers said it was dirt mixed with rosin from the rosin bag and wiped it off.
 MLB spokesperson Rich Levin said the incident was investigated, and the substance was described as dirt.
-Since it's not ruled a foreign substance, per Rule 8.02, Rogers remained in the game.
+Since dirt is not designated as a foreign substance, per Rule 8.02, Rogers remained in the game.
 In the process, Rogers extended his streak to 23 shutout innings.
-Examination of images from previous games revealed similar smudges in 2 other games.
+Examination of images from previous games revealed similar smudges in two other games.

 Retirement

 After injuries shortened his 2007–08 seasons, Rogers ceased playing at the end of 2008.
 With 219 career victories, he became the 7th 200-game winner who never won 20 games in any single season, joining Milt Pappas, Jerry Reuss, Frank Tanana, Charlie Hough, Dennis Martínez and Chuck Finley.
 Tim Wakefield joined the group with his 200th win in 2011.
 Mike Mussina reached 200 wins without having a 20-win season, but recorded a 20-win season afterward.
-On August 6, 2011, Rogers was enshrined into the Texas Rangers Hall of Fame.

 In 2010, Rogers served as a pitching coach for the Detroit Tigers during spring training.
 According to remarks by Justin Verlander and Jim Leyland, his ability to coach pitchers on fielding would be particularly of interest to the team.

+On August 6, 2011, Rogers was enshrined into the Texas Rangers Hall of Fame.

 In 2011, Rogers threw out the ceremonial first pitch at Comerica Park in Game 3 of the ALDS.

 Rogers reportedly never formally retired from Major League Baseball.